 \section{Outlook}

-Neuromechanically accurate animal digital twins are emerging as an integrative tool for linking neural circuits, biomechanics, and behavior.
-Concurrently, rapid progress in connectomics, population physiological recording, and high-performance computing is dramatically expanding the data and approaches available to constrain such models.
-In this context, we outline several promising research directions that we envision for the future.
+Biorealistic neuromechanical models are emerging as an integrative tool to link neural circuits, biomechanics, and behavior.
+Concurrently, rapid advances in connectomics, large-scale physiological recordings, and high-performance computing are expanding both the data and tools available to constrain these models.
+In this context, we anticipate several promising directions for the future.

-First, more realistic models will be generated.
-Increasingly detailed whole-body scans and advances in soft-body simulation will make it possible to represent muscles, tendons, compliant tissues, and soft materials with greater fidelity.
-For neural controllers, recently acquired and upcoming connectomics datasets will impose strong topological constraints on the architecture of simulated networks.
-At the same time, large-scale simulation of more realistic neurons \citep{feldotto_deploying_2022,shiu_drosophila_2024}---constrained by recordings of large neuronal populations---will help bridge the gap between network structure and function.
-These advances will also facilitate the development of individualized digital twins that capture the unique morphology and physiology of specific animals or humans, enabling personalized predictions for rehabilitation and clinical interventions.
+First, more realistic models will become available.
+Increasingly detailed whole-body scans and advances in soft-body simulation will enable more accurate representations of muscles, tendons, compliant tissues, and soft materials, improving both motor output and mechanosensory feedback.
+On the neural side, connectomics datasets will impose strong architectural constraints on simulated networks, while large-scale simulations of physiologically realistic neurons \cite{feldotto_deploying_2022,shiu_drosophila_2024}, informed by recordings of large neuronal populations, will help bridge network structure and function.
+Together, these advances will also facilitate individualized models that capture subject-specific morphology, physiology, and pathology \cite{meszarosbeller_individualisation_2023} for both basic neuroscience and clinical research.